TysonAndre/LanguageServer-phan-neovim/README.md

 " call plug#begin('~/.local/share/nvim/plugged') " uncomment if a section with plug#begin does not exist already

-" Note: this may need to be 'composer.phar install', or contain the full path to composer.phar Plug 'TysonAndre/LanguageServer-phan-neovim',  {'do': 'composer install'}
+" Note: this may need to be 'composer.phar install', or contain the full path to composer.phar Plug 'TysonAndre/LanguageServer-phan-neovim',  {'do': 'composer update'}
 " Currently, the Phan Language Server only works with a single directory and that directory must be manually configured. let g:phan_analyzed_directory = '/home/username/path/to/project-with-phan-config/'